valera-rozuvan-archive/simple_rbac/README.md

 + added methods 'createPermission', 'assignPermission', and 'assignChildRole' to SRUser model
 + SRUser method 'createRole' now accepts a parameter to set a description for the role
 + added action 'test' for the purpose of running several tests, and seeing results not in the main layout
++ updated README.md for easier setup process
++ added '.htaccess' files to 'css', and 'images' directories which allow the access of files inside
++ slight change to default role descriptions

 [06.09.2012]
 + removed 'index' action; added 'users', 'roles', and 'privileges' actions